Pelvic organ prolapse

 At a glance

-• If the connective tissue in your pelvic floor weakens, your womb, bladder or the last part of your bowel may slip down.
+• If the connective tissue in your pelvic floor is weak, your womb (uterus), vagina, bladder or the last part of your bowel may slip down.

-• This can lead to bladder problems, pain and a feeling of pressure in your lower belly.
+• This can lead to things like bladder problems, bowel movement changes, and a feeling of pressure in your lower belly.

-• Pelvic floor exercises and vaginal pessaries can relieve these symptoms.
+• Pelvic floor exercises and vaginal pessaries can reduce these problems.

 • Sometimes surgery is considered.
-The aim of this surgery is to stabilize the organs in the pelvic floor.
+The aim of this surgery is to stabilize the organs in the pelvis.

 Introduction